 - The attacks learned late in the games of the Xenosaga series.
 Particularly annoying are KOS-MOS's attacks, since chances are she'll be in your party most of the time.
 Being a robot, for several of her attacks she physically transforms herself, which takes quite a lot of time, and with her standing directly in front of the enemy for physical attacks, you wonder why the enemy sits there and waits for it.

 - In the first game, every attack could be this thanks to how long it took for characters to aim their weapon and attack.
 Shion could be a particularly bad offender in this regard.

 - Erde Kaiser's sequence in Episode 1 clocks in at 1 minute.
 It also adds up as a Transformation Sequence of a Combining Mecha.

 - The fights are fast-paced in Episode 3 compared to Episode 1.
 On the other hand, some special attacks can last a lot longer than others.
 Then there's the Erde Kaisers.
-Their sequences are a lot shorter than the original one, but Ī£ takes the cake by being the longest.
+Their sequences are a lot shorter than the original one, but Erde Kaiser Sigma takes the cake by being the longest.
 It doesn't stop it from being awesome.

-- In AdventureQuest, the Nemesis Plate's battle animation takes an incredible eight seconds to preform.
-This may not seem long, but the game is turn-by-turn, using this attack builds up.
+- The Nemesis Plate's battle animation takes an incredible eight seconds to perform.
+This may not seem long, but as the game is turn-by-turn, time builds up quickly.

 - The Legend of Dragoon is like this, especially for Dragoon Magic.
 You can shorten most of the tranformation sequences, but none of the attack sequences.